 It is usually a gentle walk or short cycle from the accommodation to the bustling town of Skala or the tranquility of Mounda beach.
 You’ll be living with other volunteers from around the world, so you’ll make plenty of friends along the way!

-The accommodation is comfortable and clean, fitting up to 4 people per room in shared bedrooms with bunk beds.
-All accommodation comes equipped with electricity, a kitchenette, fridges, a small living area and hot water.
+The accommodation is comfortable and clean, fitting up to 6 people per room in shared bedrooms with bunk beds.
+All accommodation comes equipped with electricity, basic cooking facilities, fridges, a small communal area and hot water.
+As the hot water is powered through solar energy, this is usually only available during certain hours of the day.
 The bathrooms are shared, each with a shower and western style toilet.

 There is a washing machine available for when you complete volunteer work in Greece.
 It costs around 3 Euro per wash and washing lines are also provided.
-Fans are not provided, but the accommodation is usually cool enough where this is not an issue.
-In the same vein, Wi-Fi is not available at the accommodation.
+Ceiling fans are provided in each room and the windows are equipt with mosquito nets.
+In general, the accommodation tends to be quite cool across most parts of the day.
+Wi-Fi is usually available in communal areas.
+However, this is limited to support instant messaging and social media and will be quite intermittent.
 However, you can easily pick up a local SIM card or head to a local cafe to get online.

 Field assistants will also live at the houses when you volunteer in Greece.
 This ensures you have round the clock support and security.
 You will either cycle or walk to and from your field work setting each day.